rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 function from Listing 12-19</span>

 We can write this code in a much shorter way by using iterator adaptor methods instead.
-This also lets us avoid having to have a mutable intermediate `results` vector.
+This also lets us avoid having a mutable intermediate `results` vector.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
 Removing the mutable state might make it easier for us to make a future enhancement to make searching happen in parallel, since we wouldn't have to manage concurrent access to the `results` vector.
 Listing 13-28 shows this change: